Ancient Voices for the Modern Soul

 What This Book Is

 150 poems and songs spanning 1,000 years of Israel's experience with God.
 It is the most quoted book in the New Testament.
-Jesus prayed the Psalms, the early church sang them, and Christians in every century have found their own voice within these pages.
-Every emotion — joy, despair, rage, gratitude, confusion — is not just permitted but modeled here.
+Jesus prayed the Psalms, the early church sang them, and every human emotion — joy, despair, rage, gratitude — is not just permitted but modeled here.

 The Five Books